oskarhane/actus/packages/core/README.md

 hello -p 1 -r "hello x"  -> ["hello", {p: "1", r: "hello x"}] hello -p "               -> null (broken string)
 ```

+## Self learning

+It's self learning in the sense that it ranks items higher the more you pick them for a certain input.
+To follow trends and have new commands
+have achance to get to the top fairly quick, it doesn't keep the execution history forever but normalizes it from time to time.
+See [src/exec-graph.ts](src/exec-graph.ts) for the implementation of this.